History of Fiji: Measles epidemic of 1875

-Sir Arthur Gordon and the "Little War"
+Sir Arthur Gordon and the Little War

 Sir Hercules Robinson was replaced as Governor of Fiji in June 1875 by Sir Arthur Hamilton Gordon.
 Gordon was immediately faced with an insurgency of the Qalimari and Kai Colo people.
-In early 1875, colonial administrator Edgar Leopold Layard, had met with thousands of highland clansmen at Navuso in Viti Levu to formalise their subjugation to British rule and the Christian religion.
+In early 1875, colonial administrator Edgar Leopold Layard had met with thousands of highland clansmen at Navuso in Viti Levu to formalise their subjugation to British rule and the Christian religion.
 Layard and his delegation managed to spread the measles epidemic to the highlanders, causing mass deaths in this population.
 As a result, anger at the British colonists flared throughout the region and a widespread uprising quickly took hold.
 Villages along the Sigatoka River and in the highlands above this area refused British control and Gordon was tasked with quashing this rebellion.

 In what Gordon himself termed the "Little War", the suppression of this uprising took the form of two co-ordinated military campaigns in the western half of Viti Levu.
 The first was conducted by Gordon's second cousin, Arthur John Lewis Gordon, against the Qalimari insurgents along the Sigatoka River.
 The second campaign was led by Louis Knollys against the Kai Colo in the mountains to the north of the river.
-Governor Gordon invoked a type of martial law in the area where A.J.L.
-Gordon and Knollys had absolute power to conduct their missions outside of any restrictions of legislation.
+Governor Gordon invoked a type of martial law in the area where A. J. L. Gordon and Knollys had absolute power to conduct their missions outside of any restrictions of legislation.
 The two groups of rebels were kept isolated from each other by a force led by Walter Carew and George Le Hunte who were stationed at Nasaucoko.
 Carew also ensured the rebellion did not spread east by securing the loyalty of the Wainimala people of the eastern highlands.
 The war involved the use of the soldiers of the old Native Regiment of Cakobau supported by around 1500 Christian Fijian volunteers from other areas of Viti Levu.
-The colonial Government of New Zealand provided most of the advanced weapons for the army including one hundred Snider rifles.
+The colonial Government of New Zealand provided most of the advanced weapons for the army, including one hundred Snider rifles.

 The campaign along the Sigatoka River was conducted under a scorched earth policy whereby numerous rebel villages were burnt and their fields ransacked.
 After the capture and destruction of the main fortified towns of Koroivatuma, Bukutia and Matanavatu, the Qalimari surrendered en masse.
-Those who weren't killed in the fighting were taken prisoner and sent to the coastal town of Cuvu.
+Those who were not killed in the fighting were taken prisoner and sent to the coastal town of Cuvu.
 This included 827 men, women and children as well as the leader of the insurgents, a man named Mudu.
 The women and children were distributed to places like Nadi and Nadroga.
 Of the men, 15 were sentenced to death at a hastily conducted trial at Sigatoka.
-Governor Gordon was present, but chose to leave the judicial responsibility to his relative, A.J.L.
-Gordon.
+Governor Gordon was present, but chose to leave the judicial responsibility to his relative, A. J. L. Gordon.
 Four were hanged and ten, including Mudu, were shot with one prisoner managing to escape.
 By the end of proceedings the Governor noted that "my feet were literally stained with the blood that I had shed".